kiradeleeuw/kiradeleeuw.github.io/about.md

 permalink: /about/
 ---

 Hi!
-My name is Kira and I love place-based education :)
+My name is Kira and I love experiential place-conscious education :)

 ### More Information